-- Goal 8: Build the capacity of organizations, communities, and networks to work in concert with the vision, mission, and goals of the National Heritage Area. - Goal 9: Build a strong and diverse constituency of partnerships and supporters that can act to protect and enhance the National Heritage Area's resources and identity.

-authority of the legislation (and later further allocated through budgeting by Congress and the National Park Service) in order to:
+- Goal 8: Center the narratives of the Native Nations that called this region their traditional homelands for the mutual benefit of the tribes and those who will learn about them. - Goal 9: Build the capacity of organizations, communities, and networks to work in concert with the vision, mission, and goals of the National Heritage Area. - Goal 10: Build a strong and diverse constituency of partnerships and supporters that can act to protect and enhance the National Heritage Area's authority of the legislation (and later further allocated through budgeting by Congress and the National Park Service) in order to: